Emma Edmondson

-Emma Edmondson (born 15 March 1984) is a British television actress, best known for playing Mel Morton in Coronation Street.
+Emma Edmonson (born 15 March 1984) is a British television actress, best known for playing Mel Morton in Coronation Street.

 Early life and education

 Edmonson was born in Littleborough, Greater Manchester.
 She attended Wardle High School and earned a performing arts diploma at Shena Simon Sixth Form College.

 Career

 Her first appearance on Coronation Street was in March 2007.
 She was cast in the role of 18-year-old Mel Morton.
 While in the role, she portrayed policewoman Morton in a scene where she and another character, Abi Sharpe, are brutally beaten by a girl gang.
 The Morton family were written out of the series after 18 months.

-She also appeared in the music video for Deadmau5's 2008/2009 hit single "I Remember".
+Edmonson also appeared in the music video for Deadmau5's 2008/2009 hit single "I Remember".
 She appears in a club with red makeup around her eyes.

-In 2012, Edmondson appeared in two episodes of the British TV Television series Shameless as a Fast Food worker called Cheryl.
+In 2012, Edmonson appeared in two episodes of the British TV Television series Shameless as a Fast Food worker called Cheryl.

-In 2014, Edmondson appeared in In the Flesh, a BBC television drama about zombies.
+In 2014, Edmonson appeared in In the Flesh, a BBC television drama about zombies.
 She did the voiceover for The Co-operative Group Christmas television advertisement in 2016.